-Gator Fabric GF4.4 Non-Woven geotextile is ideal for drainage, filtration and will allow water flow of 135 gallons per minutes per foot in a paver or retaining wall applications.
+Gator Fabric GF4.4 Non-Woven geotextile is ideal for drainage, filtration and will allow water flow of 135 gallons per minutes.
 It combines high durability along with excellent physical and hydraulic properties.

 Gator Base is environmentally friendly, engineered to return water to the native soil due to the evacuation channels incorporated in the Gator Base.
 It will never leach chemicals or degrade in the native soil for over 100 years.